ricksikka1/Hooter-v2/notes.md

 27) Add custom authentication in settings under Rest_framework (ONLY FOR DEV PURPOSES)

+28) new django app "accounts" to handle user registration
 ------------------------------------------------ REACT TIME -------------------------------------------------------------------

 1) React hooks are special functions that let us "hook into" React features